eola-z-CS2103/CS2101/docs/UserGuide.md

 #### Create new contact: `create /name [name] [optional fields]`

 You can use the `create` command to create a new contact.
-When creating a contact, you must provide the name field, and it's optional to provide other fields which will be added to the new contact.
+When creating a contact, you must provide the name field, and it is optional to provide other fields which will be added to the new contact.

 Format: `create /name [name] [optional field prefix] [optional field value] ...`